Holly’s new world: Madison talks marriage and motherhood

 The 37-year-old blonde bombshell has become “The Queen of EDM” as the wife of Insomniac founder Pasquale Rotella, who produces the annual Electric Daisy Carnivals, and joyful mom of daughter Rainbow and son Forest — all Las Vegas residents.

-In an exclusive sitdown interview, Holly told me: “I have an amazing husband, kids and family.
+In an exclusive sitdown interview at The Dorsey at The Venetian, Holly told me: “I have an amazing husband, kids and family.
 I just feel like anything else that I can do after that is just icing on the cake.”

 You’re now a mommy twice over.
 How is it the second time around?